 Now that we’ve taken care of the multiplication, we just need to add our products up, in order to make the final product.
 In this example, 20+160=180, so we know that 180 is the product of 45 and 4.

 When we work with more digits, we just multiply the ones first, and then the tens.
 The example below shows how we would solve a 2-digit by 2-digit equation.
 Remember that we always use the VALUE of the digits, not just the digits themselves.

-- REGISTER HERE for an upcoming live webinar – Teaching Multi-Digit Multiplication and Division for REAL Understanding.
-You’ll leave with a ton of new ideas, free resources, a PD Certificate, and more!
+- REGISTER HERE for a free mini-course – Teaching Multi-Digit Multiplication and Division for REAL Understanding.
+It’ll only take about an hour to complete and you’ll leave with a ton of new ideas, free resources, a PD Certificate, and more!

 - Learn about other multi-digit multiplication strategies with these blog posts on the box window method, and lattice multiplication.